 3 Drop Peyote Materials

 Like other flat peyote stitches, you can use almost any size and shape beads with three drop peyote.
 Your results will be more uniform and even if you use Japanese delica beads or other cylinder beads, but there is no reason you can't use Czech or other round, slightly irregular beads.
 The resulting beadwork will have a more organic mood, but will be pretty and equally sturdy.

 You can also use the same threads that you would use with regular peyote.
 Fishing lines such as Fireline and WildFire work equally as well as nylon threads like Nymo and Silamide.
 It is all a matter of personal preference and how you intend to use the finished beadwork.

 To get started with three drop peyote, prepare a comfortable amount of thread.
 Pick up three beads for each stitch.
-In my example, I have four groups of three beads.
+In this example, we have four groups of three beads.
 These beads will make up the first two rows of peyote stitch.
 Keep in mind that if you pick up an even number of sets of three beads, you will be working in even count flat peyote stitch.
 If you pick up an odd number of sets of three beads, you will be working in odd count flat peyote stitch.

 To begin stitching, pick up three beads, skip the last three beads of the prior row and stitch into the next group of three beads (the gold beads in the picture).
 Pull thread taut and align beads so they are on top of each other in columns.Continue to 6 of 8 below.